evanhosmer/MLB_Gameday_API_Data/README.md

 ## System Dependencies

 The script to collect the gameday data for a particular date was written in python 3.
-To execut this code, python 3+ needs to be utilzed.
+To execute this code, python 3+ needs to be utilzed.
 Some of this code will not execute properly if done using an earlier version of python.
 The following libraries were used:
 - `csv`
 - `urllib`

 To run this utility:
-- Download the code from this repo.
+- Download the files from this repo.
 - cd into the Rockies directory.
 - Open the `rockies.py` file and edit the input date for the `get_json_grid` and `get_game_data` functions.
 - From the command line, type `python rockies.py`